Prathyusha1993/namaste-react-food-order-app/README.md

  */

  /**
+ * useEffect - if no dependency array in useeffect,it renders every time
+ * if dependency array is empty, useefeect is called on initial render (just once)
+ * if dependency array is there - called every time that dependency is updated.
+ */

+ /**
  * virtual DOM - react is doing effecient dom manipulation *reconciliation
 *  The algorithm React uses to diff one tree with another to determine which parts need to be changed.